gorkhadev/gorkha.dev/syllabus/ruby/section-three/module.md

 # Module in Ruby language

-In Ruby, modules are similar to classes however, they hold collection of methods, constants and class variables.
+In Ruby, modules are similar to classes.
+They may hold a collection of constants, class variables, and methods.

 Important points to remember:

-- Module can not be instantiated. i.e, it is not possible to create objects from a module.
+- A Module can not be instantiated, i.e., it is not possible to create objects from a module.
-- We cannot inherit modules or we can't create subclass of module.
+- We cannot inherit modules nor can we create a subclass of module.
 - Modules are also used as namespaces and as mixins.
-- Name of module must start with capital letter.
+- A module name must start with capital letter.
-- Modules can be included into classes, and make its methods available on the class.
+- Modules can be included into classes, which makes its methods available to the instances of those classes.

 {% include util/note.html
     note="Module is also used to make code modular where common methods are kept in module and then these methods can be used by any class who require those methods.
-It encourages Ruby's <strong>DRY (Don't Repeat Yourself)</strong> principle."
+It enables Ruby to take advantage of the <strong>DRY (Don't Repeat Yourself)</strong> principle."
 %}

 ## Syntax